This is tandoori chicken with a delicious difference! You’ve got to try this tandoori whole roast chicken recipe!

 If you are interested in making some Indian restaurant classics, you could add the cooking stock to my base curry sauce recipe instead of water.
 Doing this will ensure your chicken curries better than you will find at most takeaways and restaurants.

-The tandoori chicken roast is good for you too.
+It sure is!
 As with most tandoori chicken recipes, all of the skin is removed before marinating.

 If you enjoy this recipe, you might like to try the same marinade with different cuts of chicken or other meats.
 It is great used to make tandoori chicken tikka.